digital-asset/daml/daml-lf/spec/transaction.rst

 Every element of ``stakeholders`` is a party identifier.
 ``signatories`` must be a non-empty subset of ``stakeholders``.

+.. note:: *This section is non-normative.*

+  The stakeholders of a contract are the signatories and the observers of said contract.

+  The signatories of a contract are specified in the DAML-LF definition of the template for said contract.
+Conceptually, they are the parties that agreed for that contract to be created.

 *since version 3*

 A new field is included: